 Step 1 – Pick out Your Main Entree and Side Dishes & Vegetables

 If you want to incorporate recipes into your meal times, have a few stand-by recipes in your vault, or choose a few different online resources to search for recipes.
-You will also find a ton of recipes on my blog if you’re sticking to the 17 Day Diet.
+You will also find a ton of 17 Day Diet recipes.

 Dinner Entree is the Main Event

 The key ingredient in step one is to make your dinner entree so deliciously yummy, that your family members will not know they’re eating healthy.

 If you can literally distract them with the main entree, it’s easy peasy going forward!

 This is the whole idea behind my weekly meal planning service, Simply17.

 I provide members five weekday dinner entrees that are full of flavor, along with my protein alternatives in the event fish is not a family favorite.